teronlabs/decimate/src/README.md

             },
             "roundPass": 2, # Number of passing rounds of testing completed.
                 # One round consists of running each of the 22 (or fewer) IID tests once.
+            "passOrder": {  # Provides the pass or fail result of each test type in order; also the same for each round.
+                #             This can be used to look for patterns, e.g. every 4th test more likely to fail.
+                #             0 = Pass, 1 = Fail
+                "chiSqIndependence": {
+                    "0": 0,  # chiSqIndependence test number 0 passed.
+                    "1": 1,  # chiSqIndependence test number 1 failed.
+                    "2": 0,  # chiSqIndependence test number 2 passed.
+                    "3": 1,
+                    "4": 1
+                },
+                "round": { # Whether each round passed or failed, in order.
+0 = Pass, 1 = Fail
+                    "0": 0, # Round 0 of testing passed
+                    "1": 1, # Round 1 of testing failed
+                    "2": 0, # Round 2 of testing passed
+                    "3": 1,
+                    "4": 1
+                },
+                "chiSqGoodnessFit": {
+                    "0": 0, # ChiSqGoodnessFit passed for test 0 & test 1.
+                    "1": 0
+                }
+            }
             "roundTotal": 5, # Number of rounds of testing carried out.
             "platform": "OE # 1", # The identifier for the platform that produced the data.
             "filename": "./data/Example_decimate_bin_search_File1.bin", # The name of the file containing un-decimated data.